FauziyaPirji/pizza-ordering-system-js/README.md

 # 🍕 Online Pizza Ordering System

-A multi-page pizza ordering website developed using HTML, CSS, and JavaScript.
+A multi-page pizza ordering website developed using HTML, CSS, and JavaScript as part of a second-semester academic project.

+## 📋 Overview

+This project simulates an online pizza ordering platform with features such as menu browsing, order placement, user authentication pages, and form validation.

 ## Features